 This course is designed for students who need preparatory work in writing before attempting a full college-level program.
-Stu-
+Students practice developing and organizing essays in response to a series of challenging readings.
+Grammar is reviewed on an individual basis as needed.
+Offered in conjunction with ENG-101 sections.